Technical Tips & Tricks

 Description

-These technical tips and tricks have been compiled to support students using Life Strategies' e-learning management system, Moodle.
-This includes students from Life Strategies' LearnOnline programs and courses and also external clients (e.g., NCDA, CCDF).
+Life Strategies recognizes that our students have different comfort levels, experiences, and preferences for online learning.
+Our goal is to provide a streamlined e-learning experience.
+To support your success, these technical tips and tricks have been compiled to support students using Life Strategies' e-learning management system, Moodle.
+This includes students from Life Strategies' LearnOnline programs as well as courses Life Strategies’ is hosting for external training providers.

 In each course, there is a Technical Support forum where you can post additional questions or concerns that are not addressed here.
 For direct assistance, please feel free to call our offices (604-856-2386) or email techsupport@lifestrategies.ca.